See-X/SmartContract/README.md

 ## Documentation

-This project introduces the core smart contracts for the SeeXMarket and TokenUnlocker applications, built on the EIP-2535 diamond standard.
+This project introduces the core smart contracts for the PMApp and TokenUnlocker applications, built on the EIP-2535 diamond standard.
 The contracts include:

 1. Diamond proxy and facet infrastructure
 2. Core functionality facets (AccessControl, ERC1155, EIP712, Pausable, etc.)
-3. SeeXMarketApp with order matching, market management, and admin features
+3. PMApp with order matching, market management, and admin features
 4. TokenUnlockerApp with staking, voting, vault management, and token distribution

 The implementation follows best practices for upgradeable contracts and includes comprehensive storage layouts, interfaces, and base contracts to support the diamond pattern.
 Key features include: